Supplemental Resource Links

 For family literacy instructors with adult learners and families in rural, urban, and faith- and community-based programs.
 Gives guidance on lesson planning and strategies, and offers sample lesson plans, activities, and needs assessments to help learners prepare for permanent residency and citizenship.

-New York City Commission on Human Rights, New York Immigration Coalition, and Literacy Assistance Center of NYC
+New York City Commission on Human Rights and New York Immigration Coalition

-Includes a two-part adult legal literacy curriculum for ESOL classes with student and teacher workbooks and companion DVD.
+Includes adult legal literacy curriculum for ESOL classes with student and teacher workbooks.
 Provides lesson plans and take home activities.
 ESOL students learn about recognizing discrimination while improving their language proficiency.

 C. Reta and M. A. Lane, Bruggemeyer Memorial Library LAMP (Literacy for All of Monterey Park) Program and the Monterey Park, California Police Dept., 2002